restic/restic/doc/faq.rst

 Why does restic perform so poorly on Windows?
 ---------------------------------------------

-In some cases the realtime protection of antivirus software can interfere with restic's operations.
-If you are experiencing bad performace you can try to temporarily disable your antivirus software to find out if it is the cause for your performance problems.
+In some cases the real-time protection of antivirus software can interfere with restic's operations.
+If you are experiencing bad performance you can try to temporarily disable your antivirus software to find out if it is the cause for your performance problems.